 Most births take place in the local state or private hospitals.
 Every new-born baby is registered at the Public Registry and issued with a birth certificate.
 The hospital issues documentation to certify the place of birth.
 It is the parents’ responsibility to register the child.
 Child benefits are paid to the parents following registration.

-In Malta, one can marry in a church wedding ceremony or in a civil marriage ceremony.
+In Malta, one can marry in a wedding ceremony held in a church or in a civil marriage ceremony.
 The Marriage Registry Act regulates all marriages in Malta and the process to prepare for marriage is as follows:

-The couple must apply for the publication of their marriage banns at the Public Registry 2 months prior to the date of the wedding.
+The couple must apply for the publication of their marriage banns at the Public Registry 2 months or, ideally, 3 months prior to the date of the wedding.
 The couple must provide:

 - Birth certificates